Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- This season, he's accounted for 19.4% of his team's three-pointers made, averaging three per game.

-- Porter's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Porter is averaging 7.3 three-point field goal attempts per game this season, which is 17.7% of his team's shots from beyond the arc.

-- Defensively, the Suns are sixth in the NBA, giving up 111.6 points per game.
+- Defensively, the Suns are ranked sixth in the league, conceding 111.6 points per game.

-- The Suns are the 11th-ranked squad in the league, allowing 42.9 rebounds per contest.
+- The Suns are the 11th-ranked team in the NBA, allowing 42.9 rebounds per contest.

-- In terms of assists, the Suns have allowed 23.4 per contest, third in the NBA.
+- The Suns allow 23.4 assists per game, third-ranked in the league.

-- The Suns are the third-ranked squad in the league at allowing threes, giving up 11.4 made 3-pointers per game.
+- In terms of 3-pointers, the Suns are ranked third in the NBA, allowing 11.4 makes per game.

 Michael Porter Jr. vs. the Suns